jimleroyer/communauto-bookmarklet/README.md

 Communauto Bookmarklet
 ======================

-This was a mini-project to introduce myself to bookmarklets, jquery and node.
-It has this practical use to show the car numbers on the Communauto listing.
+The Communauto Bookmarklet targets the Communauto website, a car pool sharing service location in Quebec, Canada.
+This was a mini-project to introduce myself to bookmarklets, jquery and node.js (for testing).

 One Goal
 --------